mjemons/temporal-trends-AMR-manuscript/README.md

 - `Masterscript.R`: overall script which calls all the individual scripts.
 The idea here is to make the workflow clear to an external person using the scripts.

-- `/data`: folder which contains aggregated datasets (in 'original' subfolder, note that raw unaggregated data is not shared); processed versions of these data;
+- `/data`: folder which contains aggregated datasets (in 'original' subfolder, note that raw unaggregated data is not shared); processed versions of these data; For now we are not allowed to share aggregated data.
+This will follow as soon as we get approval
-`/data/results`: datasets resulting from model fitting and correlation calculations.

 - `/code`: folder containing code to generate temporal fits and correlations. code/preprocessing: code that generates the aggregated datasets from the raw data (not shared).